ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 ### Selection

-Participation is limited to **15 participants**.
-Selection will follow a first-come, first-served criterion, and successful applicants will be notified progressively as the registrations are reviewed.
+A maximum of **15 participants** will be selected on a first-come, first-served basis.
+Selected participants will be notified progressively as registrations are processed.

 <br>
 <br>